B2B Lead Generation Glossary

 Demand State Decision

-Demand State Decision represents the final stage where qualified prospects engage with sales teams, review proposals, and make purchase decisions based on specific requirements, pricing, and implementation considerations.
-This stage requires sales engagement within one hour and clear handoff protocols.
+Demand State Decision represents the final stage where qualified prospects engage with sales, review proposals, and make purchase decisions based on specific requirements, pricing, and implementation considerations.
+Sales engagement within one hour is non-negotiable here, and handoff protocols need to be airtight.

 Related terms: